valerioformato/PropManager/README.md

 ## Download
-You can find the interface at the github repository https://github.com/valerioformato/PropManager You can download the priject via HTTPS, SSH, or SVN (links on the webpage) or just by
+You can find the interface at the github repository https://github.com/valerioformato/PropManager You can download the project via HTTPS, SSH, or SVN (links on the webpage) or just by

 ```
 git clone https://github.com/valerioformato/PropManager.git PropManager